voku/simple-active-record/README.md

-This is a simple Active Record Pattern compatible with PHP 7+ that provides a simple and _secure_ interaction with your database using mysqli_* functions at its core.
+This is a simple Active Record Pattern compatible with PHP 7+ that provides a simple and _secure_ interaction with your database using :gem: ["Simple MySQLi"](https://github.com/voku/simple-mysqli/) at its core.
 This is perfect for small scale applications such as cron jobs, facebook canvas campaigns or micro frameworks or sites.